World of James Herriot

 As far as 'real' history goes, there is a fascinating collection of veterinary tools, showing how the practice of caring for animals developed over time.
 When I say 'collection', I do mean it; there are over 4,000 instruments to enjoy and - for most ordinary visitors - scratch your head over!

 The World of James Herriot has been awarded a status of 'Highly Commended' Small Visitor Attraction by the Yorkshire tourist board.

-We visited as a family, with a couple of children.
+We visited as a family, with two young children.
 My wife was a big Herriot fan, and I'd read a few of the books, but our children weren't old enough to have had the pleasure.
 But that didn't stop them from enjoying the experience; there's so much packed into this small house, it seems like Dr Who's Tardis; bigger on the inside than the outside!
 The recreated living areas were wonderfully authentic, right down to the clutter on the sitting room floor.

 About World of James Herriot

 Address: 23 Kirkgate, Thirsk, Yorkshire, England, YO7 1PL

 Location: On Kirkgate, just off the market place in the centre of Thirsk.
 Paid parking in the market.